 The Massachusetts workers’ compensation law was created to make sure that workers, who have been unable to work for five or more days because of a work-related injury, receive medical treatment and weekly income.
 You can receive workers’ compensation if you were injured while you were doing work related activities.

-Best Workers’ Compensation Awards:
+Our Best Workers’ Compensation Settlements:

 - $325,000 Settlement: Our client slipped and twisted his ankle while at work, sustaining a serious and permanent injury to his foot.